ADVISORI Logo

 How does Just-in-Time (JIT) Privileged Access work?

-Just-in-Time (JIT) Privileged Access is an advanced PAM concept that replaces permanent privileges with temporary, demand-driven access rights, significantly reducing the attack surface.
+Just-in-Time (JIT) Privileged Access is an advanced PAM concept that replaces standing privileges with temporary, on-demand access rights, thereby significantly reducing the attack surface.

-• Temporary privilege assignment only when need is demonstrated
+• Temporary privilege assignment only upon demonstrated need

-• Automatic reset after expiration of approved time period
+• Automatic revocation upon expiration of the approved time window

 • Context-based approval processes with workflow integration